SamuelGarrattIqa/katacoda/intro_to_ruby/using_methods.md

 `{{execute}}

 Re run your method. `my_first_method`{{execute}}.
 Same result.
-Now you must have guessed it, although you see a string printed in irb when you call your class, it's actually an object.
+Now you must have guessed it, although you see a string printed in irb when you called your method, it actually returned an object.
 So you can do the following `my_first_method.class`{{execute}}

 # Conventions